Summer Corn and Watermelon Salad with Smoky Dressing

 Having farmers’ markets year ’round is such a blessing, and something I haven’t experienced until this last year.
 There’s just something about hitting the market in the summer when God’s amazing foods are in even greater bounty.
 I have my stone fruit and apple guy, carrot lady, walnut guy, watermelon lady, and avocado guy that I must hit every week.

 This beautiful, raw summer salad really highlights some of these.
 Especially the watermelon, which takes me back to being a little girl, eating pounds of it with my family, at a day on the beach, or playing all day outside in the heat with my brothers.

-All of that to say, I’ve been eating a lot of watermelon (as well as a boat-load of other fruit) this summer since I’ve returned.
+All of that to say, I’ve been eating a lot of watermelon this summer.
 It needed to be featured in a beautiful salad with other summer produce, contrasted with a bed of bitter mustard greens and tender lettuce, crisp and sweet zucchini, burst of corn, creamy avocado, and a smoky yet tangy dressing.

 How to make without measurements:

 - What I love is that this salad can be easily adapted.
 Feel free to use however much, and whichever greens you want and can find most fresh.
 Use this as a bed to lay all the other ingredients on.
 The amounts are completely dependent on what you want; add as much as you like and cut however you like.
 Small cubes, thin slices (like I did), or bigger chunks.

 - Make as much pickled onion at a time as you like since it can keep in the fridge for weeks, and gets better as it sits.
 The ratio is this: fill up your bowl of onions halfway with raw ACV and the rest of the way with water, with a pinch of salt.
 Do not worry if all of it is not submerged as the onions will release water as they sit.
 Keep in the fridge as a flavorful condiment.